 Wining and dining

-The hotel houses The Henderson Bar & Kitchen, named after Trinidadian musician Russell “Russ” Henderson, a key player in creating the Notting Hill Carnival.
+The hotel houses The Henderson Bar and Kitchen, named after Trinidadian musician Russell “Russ” Henderson, a key player in creating the Notting Hill Carnival.

 You can also eat in The Library, on the other side of the reception area, and where I have breakfast of waffles with bacon and maple syrup and iced coffee under displays of tomes on art and fashion.
 Additionally, this summer sees the launch of The Laslett Terrace, with local live music as well as food and drinks.